ckoenigs/PharMeBINet/mapping_and_merging_into_hetionet/drugbank/Readme.md

     First, generate the TSV file and the additional cypher query.
     Then, load all pairs and write them into the TSV file.

+Last add the protein-molecular complex edge into PharMeBINet:
+    First, generate the TSV file and the additional cypher query.
+    Then, load all pairs and write them into the TSV file.

 Integrate the protein/target-compound relationship with Neo4j cypher-shell.